 - GRE scores (required for PhD application, strongly recommended for Masters application)

 - TOEFL or IELTS (International students only)

-- Note: The application is submitted through the Graduate School's ApplyYourself system.
+- Note: The application is submitted through the Office of Graduate Studies' ApplyYourself system.
 This includes the online credit card payment $55.00 US for U.S. Citizens and Permanent Residents, $75.00 US for Non-Resident International applicants.

 Completing the ApplyYourself Application:

 The application consists of four subsections.